ANTsX/ANTsPy/tutorials/UsingITK.md

 The first thing to do is to convert the Input and Output argument types from `ImageType::Pointer` to `py::capsule`.
 Py::capsules are containers which hold the underlying ITK smartpointer and let us pass them around in Python.
-This needs to be done *ONLY* for input and output types.
+This needs to be done *ONLY* for input and output arguments.

 We also need to add in our pybind11 headers which let us implicitly cast between C++